Course Outline

 Requirements

-- Comprehension of fundamental programming concepts, including variables, loops, and functions
+- Understanding of fundamental programming concepts such as variables, loops, and functions.

 Testimonials (5)